apache/apisix/docs/en/latest/architecture-design/consumer.md

 ```

-Use the [consumer-restriction](../plugins/consumer-restriction.md) plug-in to restrict the access of Jack to this API.
+We can use the [consumer-restriction](../plugins/consumer-restriction.md) Plugin to restrict our user "Jack" from accessing the API.

 ```shell
 # Add Jack to the blacklist